-Before we list the foods high in magnesium, we want to validate this post with independent studies.
+Before we list the foods that contain magnesium, we want to validate this post with independent studies.
 Various researchers have confirmed that magnesium helps boost androgen levels to an astonishing degree.

 This study consisted of three groups of test subjects: